Back Pain Physical Therapists

 - Use of a tilt table

-For lower back pain, our back physical therapy specialists most commonly use muscle strengthening exercises.
-These exercises increase resistance gradually to strengthen your lower back muscles.
+For lower back pain, our physical therapy specialists use muscle strengthening exercises.
+These exercises increase resistance to strengthen your lower back muscles.
 Stronger lower back muscles support your weight and your spine better, reducing lower back pain.

-Back strengthening exercises are meant to strengthen the muscles in the back to provide more support to the spine and relieve pain.
+Back strengthening exercises are meant to strengthen the muscles in the back.
+These muscles must be strong enough to provide more support to your spine.
 Your back muscles do not get worked out during daily activities.
-According to Osteoporosis International low-intensity, lower back strengthening exercises were effective in improving quality of life and strengthening back muscles.
-Our experienced lower back physical therapy physicians in Brooklyn assist you in targeting specific back muscles using strengthening exercises.
+According to Osteoporosis International low-intensity, lower back strengthening exercises were effective in strengthening back muscles.
+A strong back improves the quality of life.
+Our experienced lower back physical therapy physicians in Brooklyn assist you in targeting specific back muscles.
+Using strengthening exercises your back will provide support without hurting.

-For back-strengthening, an expert physical therapists use the McKenzie method which classifies back pain into derangement syndrome, dysfunction syndrome, and postural syndrome.
-The treatment aims at reducing pain, centralizing symptoms, and the complete recovery of pain.
-Treatments include correcting posture, mobilizing exercises in the direction that reduces pain, and repeated movements.
-According to study published on NCBI, the McKenzie Method “demonstrated more reliability than any alternative method of examination”.
+For back-strengthening, an expert physical therapist uses the McKenzie method.
+This method classifies back pain into 3 syndromes.
+These include derangement syndrome, dysfunction syndrome, and postural syndrome.
+The treatment aims at reducing pain and centralizing symptoms.
+You should have a complete recovery from pain.
+During treatment, therapists correct your posture.
+You do mobilizing exercises in the direction that reduces pain.
+Once you find this movement- you repeat it.
+According to an NCBI study, the McKenzie Method “demonstrated more reliability than any alternative method of examination”.

-Your Brooklyn lower back pain specialists recommend lower back stretches for your pain.
-You should always warm up your muscles before stretching, so your physical therapist either assist you with a warm-up technique or apply heat to the muscle before beginning.
+Your Brooklyn specialists recommend lower back stretches for your pain.
+You should warm up your muscles before stretching.
+Your physical therapist assists you with a warm-up technique.
+Or they can apply heat to the muscle before beginning.

 The stretch should be slow and gradual.
-To stretch the lower back get on all fours with your knees under your hips, hands under shoulders and head in line with the spine.
+To stretch the lower back get on all fours with your knees under your hips.
+Your hands should be under your shoulders and head in line with the spine.
 Your physical therapy specialist will help you maintain the correct form.
-Take a deep breath in and as you breathe out and take your lower back towards your ankles into a child’s pose.
+Take a deep breath in.
+As you breathe out take your lower back towards your ankles into a child’s pose.
 Breathe in and return to all fours.
 Repeat 4-6 times.

-Both physical therapy and chiropractic therapy aim to reduce your back pain.
-The goal is similar, but the way each specialist achieves that goal is a little different.
+Both physical and chiropractic therapy aim to reduce your discomfort.
+The goal is similar, but achieved through different methods.
 Learn more to figure out which specialist is right for you.
 Physical therapy helps increase your range of motion, align joints, and strengthen muscles.

-Call us to receive more information about back physical therapy we offer in Brooklyn.
-To schedule an appointment with the low back pain specialists at TRi Physical Therapy?
+Call us to receive more information about back physical therapy in Brooklyn.
+Want to schedule an appointment with the low back pain specialists at TRi Physical Therapy?
 Please contact our office.